 Olga of Las Cosas de Olga and Olga’s Recipes is our hostess for this month’s Daring Cooks Challenge.
 I was excited to see that she chose one of Jose Andres’ recipes, for the obvious reasons.
 He is Jose, and because we love all the cuisine from this part of the world.

 August has been a very busy month for us, so I was not sure when I would get a chance to make this dish at home.
-Now when I say busy, I am really not even sure why I am saying busy.
+Now when I say busy, I am really not even sure why I am staying busy.
 Work is terribly slow, reminds me of 6 years ago when we started the company, never the less, we are busy trying to get busy.
 I guess you could really say, the past few months have been challenging for us.
 We are in the process of making decisions about work, where to live and basically the next step in our lives – BIG!
-Anyhow, while we have this extra down time (not working a whole heck of a lot), we have been taking a long weekends, to head to the mountains to camping, regroup and to enjoy some warmth.
+Anyhow, while we have this extra downtime (not working a whole heck of a lot), we have been taking a long weekend, to head to the mountains to camping, regroup and to enjoy some warmth.
 You see … San Francisco is not the city to be in if you love warm summers.
 Anyhow, I knew or at least I hoped this recipe would be perfect for one of our weekend excursions……

 We planned this cookout according to a “group” camp weekend up in Tuolumne.
 We are very adventurous with our camp cookery but we have never made anything remotely like Paella.
 This would be a challenge – may be!